Tandysony/LaTeX-Thesis-Template-for-Concordia-University-Students/README.md

-# A LaTex thesis template and style for ENCS graduate student from Concordia University
+# A LaTeX thesis template and style for ENCS graduate student from Concordia University
 ----------------------------------------------
 * Version: v2.0
 * Last updated:	Oct.
 20, 2015